siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereConfiguration/overview.md

 ### Compatibility

-* This plug-in requires version 6.2 or later of IBM UrbanCode Deploy.
+* This plug-in requires version 6.2 or later of IBM DevOps Deploy.
 * IBM WebSphere Application Server versions 6.1, 7.0, 8.0, 8.5 and 9.0 and later are supported.
 * IBM WebSphere Application Server version 9.0.0.7 and later require version 69 or later of the WebSphere Application Server Configure plugin.
 * This plug-in uses the wsadmin tool to manage connections to an IBM WebSphere Application Server profile.
 Specific user rights are required to run the wsadmin tool.
 To learn more about the wsadmin tool and the required user rights, see the [WebSphere Application Server Network Deployment help](https://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.doc/ae/txml_script.html).